For a list of Texas economic development agencies that can help with the site selection process, visit our Online Site

 Texas Enterprise Fund: The 78th Texas Legislature established the Texas Enterprise Fund (TEF) to provide financial resources to help strengthen the state’s economy.
 The Governor, Lieutenant Governor, and the Speaker of the House must unanimously agree to support the use of TEF for each specific project.
 Projects that are considered for TEF support must demonstrate a project’s worthiness, maximize the benefit to the state and realize a significant rate of return of the public dollars being used for economic development in Texas.
 Capital investment; job creation; wages generated; applicant’s financial strength; applicant’s business history; analysis of the relevant business sector; and local government and private sector financial support of a project are all significant factors in approving the use of TEF.

 Texas Product Development & Small Business Incubator Fund (PDSBI): The Texas Product Development and Small Business Incubator Fund, collectively PDSBI, is a revolving loan program financed through original bond issuances.
 The primary objective of the program is to aid in the development, production and commercialization of new or improved products and to foster and stimulate small business in the state.
 The fund provides asset-based lending with flexible loan terms, competitive Loan-to-Value (LTV) and interest rates.
 Loan proceeds can be used for a broad range of capital and operating expenditures.
 A company can secure loans with property, plant and equipment which can be amortized over the life of the asset.
 Communities or individual investors can assist as Guarantors.

 To be eligible, applicants must have at least three years of operating history and have unencumbered assets available for collateral.
-Preference for funding is given to the state’s defined industry clusters including, but not limited to: nanotechnology, biotechnology, biomedicine, renewable energy, agriculture and aerospace.
+Preference for funding is given to the state’s defined industry clusters including, but not limited to: nanotechnology, biotechnology, biomedicine, semiconductors.